xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 in a separate VAR statement.

-OK,  now  we  can have any  number  of  data  declarations,  each starting with a 'v' for VAR,  before  the BEGIN-block.
+OK,  now  we  can have any  number  of  data  declarations,  each starting with a `v` for VAR,  before  the BEGIN-block.
 Try a few cases and see what happens.